 ●Nonsteroidal anti-inflammatory agents (including ibuprofen) may help reduce inflammation and relieve joint pain, swelling, and fever, although they are not recommended for the treatment of sarcoidosis affecting the lungs.

 ●Methotrexate, hydroxychloroquine, and azathioprine are discussed in detail in a separate topic review.
 (See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 A cardiac pacemaker or intracardiac defibrillator may be needed in patients with cardiac sarcoidosis.

 Tumor necrosis factor antagonists — Tumor necrosis factor antagonists are medications that were originally designed for treatment of rheumatoid arthritis.
 They work by interfering with the production of certain proteins involved in inflammation.
-Drugs in this class include etanercept (Enbrel) and infliximab (Remicade).
-Both of these tumor necrosis factor antagonists have undergone preliminary study as treatments for sarcoidosis when it has not responded to glucocorticoids, methotrexate, or azathioprine.
+Drugs in this class include infliximab (Remicade) and adalimumab (Humira).
+Tumor necrosis factor antagonists have undergone preliminary study as treatments for sarcoidosis when it has not responded to glucocorticoids, methotrexate, or azathioprine.
 However, results of these studies have been inconsistent.